Mortsafe: Vaults and watch-houses

 A watchtower built in Dalkeith town cemetery, near Edinburgh, in 1827.

 In addition to mortsafes, vaults (also known as morthouses), were built.
 The vaults were used to store coffins until it was safe to bury them elsewhere.
 Some of these were above ground.
 Others – mainly in Aberdeenshire – were wholly or partly underground.

 In one Aberdeenshire village, Udny Green, the morthouse is a circular building with a thick studded wooden door and an inner iron door.
 Inside there is a turntable to accommodate seven coffins.
 A coffin would be moved round as further ones were added.
 By the time it reappeared, the body would be of no use to the dissectionists.

 Watch-houses were sometimes erected to shelter the watchers.
 One watch-house in Edinburgh is a three-storey castellated building with windows.
 Watching societies were often formed in towns, one in Glasgow having 2,000 members.
 Many kirk session houses were used by watchers, but graves were still violated.

-Before all these measures, an easier approach was the mortstone: the soil would be heavily compacted while filling the grave to make digging more difficult, with heavy stones, known as mortsones, placed on top.
+Before all these measures, an easier approach was the mortstone: the soil would be heavily compacted while filling the grave to make digging more difficult, with heavy stones, known as mortstones, placed on top.